magrilu/magrilu.github.io/_pages/thesis.md

 > It is good to have an end to journey toward; but it is the journey that matters, in the end. _Hemingway_

 A thesis has a destination, but it is also a process: learning how to think rigorously, how to model a problem, and how to build something that works while understanding why it works.
-I am particularly interested in <strong>Geometry-Driven Vision</strong>: designing practical vision systems that combine geometric reasoning with modern learning techniques.
+I am particularly interested in __Geometry-Driven Vision__: designing practical vision systems that combine geometric reasoning with modern learning techniques.

 #### Available thesis topics: